isaacbn17/startup/README.md

 * **Frontend makes WebSocket connection** - Done.
 * **Data sent over WebSocket connection** - Done.
 * **WebSocket data displayed in the application interface** - Users are notified of someone voting and the new vote tally is displayed in the table.

+## React

+For this deliverable, I converted the application to React.

+* **Bundled** - done!
+* **Components** - There are components on all pages.
+On the results page, for example, MakeSurveyRow is a component.
+* **Router** - There is routing between the login page, make survey, pubished survey, results, and about page.
+* **Hooks** - On many pages, the useState hook is used.
+The useEffect hook is also used on the results page.